National Defence College, Sri Lanka

 The National Defence College, located in Colombo, is the defence service training institute and highest seat of strategic learning for officers of the Sri Lankan Armed Forces, Sri Lanka Police and the Public Services.
-This is a very prestigious course attended only by 30 officers of One-Star rank and public servants of the senior grade of class 1.
+This is a very prestigious course attended only by selected officers of One-Star rank and public servants of the senior grade of class 1.
+Foreign course participants from friendly foreign countries including India are also invited to attend.
 This college provides strategic leadership to the Government of Sri Lanka in national and international security matters and also acts as a think tank.

 History

 After Ceylon gained its independence in 1948 and the regular forces were formed, senior officers of the Ceylon Army, Royal Ceylon Navy and the Royal Ceylon Air Force attended the Imperial Defence College (IDC) in the United Kingdom as the armed forces expanded, senior officers attended the Royal College of Defence Studies, National Defence College, India, National Defence University, Islamabad, National Defence College, Bangladesh and the PLA National Defense University.
 With the limited number scholarships available to these institutes, the Ministry of Defense announced that national defence college will be established in Colombo in 2020.